chitchats/chitchats-api-doc/sections/batches.md

 Get a batch
 -----------

-* `GET /batches/1` will return the batch with the given ID, granted they have access to it.
+* `GET /batches/1` will return the batch with the given ID.

 ###### Example JSON Response
 ```json